wp-plugins/whats-new/readme.txt

 = How can I use my own template =

-Create a folder named albdesign_whatsnew inside your active theme and place a file named whatsnew.php inside that.
+Create a folder named **albdesign_whatsnew** inside your active theme and place a file named **whatsnew.php** inside that.
-You can check the provided file in order to see what options you can use
+You can check the provided file under the **template** folder of the plugin in order to see how it works

 == Screenshots ==